Dev-Sites/pixijs/v4-Gotchas.md

 WebGL supports only NORMAL, ADD, MULTIPLY and SCREEN blendmodes.
 Advanced blendmodes are supported by canvas renderer (at least until webgl updates up to opengl es 4.0), but there is a workaround through [pixi-picture](https://github.com/pixijs/pixi-picture)

-You cannot use blendmode on a simple container, but there's workaround through filters, that way PIXI will render everything inside container into separate framebuffer and then render whole layer with a blendmode of your choice [example](http://pixijs.github.io/examples/#/layers/lighting.js)
+You cannot specify blend mode for a simple container, but there's workaround through filters, that way PIXI will render everything inside container into separate framebuffer and then render whole layer with a blending mode of your choice [example](http://pixijs.github.io/examples/#/layers/lighting.js)

 ```js
 var myBlend = new PIXI.filters.VoidFilter();